vyapp/vy/BOOK.md

 ### Syntax highlight

 The vy syntax highlight plugin works for all languages that python pygments library works for.
-In order to highligh the inserted text based on the file extension, just press.
+In order to highligh the inserted text based on the file extension, just press:

     <Escape>